Handling biocontrol agents

 Adult Lygus bugs can reach 5 to 6 mm in length and can range in colour from green to brown with mottled black markings.
 Once in the greenhouse, Lygus bugs can continue their life cycle and establish a population within the greenhouse.
 Both the adults and nymphs feed on plant juices through piercing and sucking mouthparts.
 The bugs like to feed on the plants at the growing points and can damage the developing flower bud that in-turn results in malformed fruit.

 Lygus bugs are relatively large, fast-moving insects which can be difficult to control with biologicals.
-Orius and Deraeocoris will feed on Lygus bugs (Portree 1996).
+Orius and Deraeocoris will feed on Lygus bugs.
 Preventing the entry of Lygus bugs into the greenhouse by screening the vents offers the best prospect for controlling this pest.

 The European earwig (Forficula auricularia) can be quite common in greenhouses.
-These insects are brown in colour and about 10 - 15 millimetres long.
-They are easily identified by the presence of distinctive "cerci", or appendages located at the back end of the insect.
+These insects are brown in colour and about 10 to 15 millimetres long.
+They are easily identified by the presence of distinctive ‘cerci’, or appendages, located at the back end of the insect.
 In the male earwigs, the cerci resemble pincers, the cerci are almost straight on female earwigs.
 Earwigs are often found under the sawdust bags or rockwool slabs or hiding in other dark, moist, protected areas.
 Earwigs are nocturnal and feed on a variety of things, including plants and other insects.

 Earwigs have occasionally become a problem in greenhouse sweet pepper crops by moving into the crop canopy and damaging pepper fruit located up to one meter off the floor.
 The earwigs burrow into the fruit at the calyx, the damage resembling that caused by loopers.
 Cutting the fruit open often reveals a mature earwig.
 The holes in the fruit and the associated frass renders the fruit unfit for market.